AadityaG1/Housing_prediction/README.md

-# Houising Prediction
+# Housing Prediction
-Comparision of Linear Regression and Random Forest Regressor using r2 score
+Comparison of Linear Regression and Random Forest Regressor using r2 score